weslleypmfortunato/current-weather-app-with-tailwindcss/README.md

-<h1 align="center">🌞 Weather Forecast App 🌤</h1>
+<h1 align="center">🌞 Weather Forecast App Rev.2 (with TailwindCSS) 🌤</h1>

 <h2>💻 Overview </h2>

+<p>This is the latest version of the Weather Current Forecast build using ReactJS, Axios, HTML, TailwindCSS and Open Weather API.

+I build this Rev.2 to put into practice my learningship in TailwindCSS.
+This is my first project using it, and as I did not use a CSS file, I could reduce the code from almost 360 lines to 122 lines.

-<p>The Current Weather Forecast project is a web application developed using ReactJS, Axios, Bootstrap, HTML, and CSS.
-It allows users to easily view current weather forecasts for any city around the world 🌎, using data provided by the Open Weather API.
+The app allows users to easily view current weather forecasts for any city around the world 🌎, using data provided by the Open Weather API and it is totally responsive.
+You can try it on your 📱 smartphone or desktop.

 In addition to its functionality, the project boasts an elegant and user-friendly design, making for a pleasant and intuitive user experience.
 The interface includes features such as a city search field, elegant weather icons and essential information to keep you aware and avoid surprises throughout your day.

-The Current Weather Forecast is a great option for anyone seeking accurate and reliable real-time weather information.
-The project is easy to use and easily integrated with other web systems and applications. </p>
+The Current Weather Forecast is a great option for anyone seeking accurate and reliable real-time weather information. </p>

-<h2>🛰 Used Technologies</h2>
+<h2>🛸 Used Technologies 🛠</h2>
 <ul>
   <li>ReactJS</li>
   <li>Axios</li>
-  <li>Bootstrap</li>
+  <li>TailwindCSS</li>
   <li>Open Weather API</li>
   <li>HTML</li>
-  <li>CSS</li>
 </ul>

-<h2>🖥 Video Presentation </h2>
+<h2>🧑🏻‍💻 Video Presentation </h2>

 <div align='center'>
   <p>Watch below the short presentation of the Current Weather Forecast app.</p>